radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Any observer of non-TLS RADIUS traffic is able to obtain a substantial amount of personal identifiable information (PII) about users.
 The observer can tell who is logging in to the network, what devices they are using, where they are logging in from, and their approximate location (usually city).
 With location-based attributes as defined in {{RFC5580}}, a users location may be determined to within 15 or so meters outdoors, and with "meter-level accuracy indoors" {{WIFILOC}}.
 An observer can also use RADIUS accounting packets to determine how long a user is online, and to track a summary of their total traffic (upload and download totals).

 When RADIUS/UDP is used across the public Internet, the location of individuals can potentially be tracked in real-time (usually 10 minute intervals), to within 15 meters.
 Their devices can be identified, and tracked.
 Any passwords they send via the User-Password attribute can be be compromised.
-Even using MS-CHAP ({{RFC2433}} and {{RFC2759}}) does not help.
+Even using CHAP-Password offers minimal protection, as the cost of cracking the underlying password is similar to the cost of cracking the shared secret.
+MS-CHAP ({{RFC2433}} and {{RFC2759}}) is significantly worse for security, as it can be trivially cracked with minimal resources even if the shared secret is not known ([](#ms-chap)).

 The implications for security and individual safety are large, and negative.

-These issues are only partly mitigated when the attributes carried within RADIUS define their own methods to increase security and privacy.
+These issues are only partly mitigated when the authentication methods carried within RADIUS define their own processes for increased security and privacy.
 For example, some authentication methods such EAP-TLS, EAP-TTLS, etc. allow for User-Name privacy and for more secure transport of passwords via the use of TLS.
 The use of MAC address randomization can limit device information identification to a particular manufacturer, instead of to a unique device.

-However, these authentication methods are not always used or are not always available.
-Even if these methods were used ubiquitously, they do not protect all of the information which is publicly available when RADIUS/UDP or RADIUS/TCP is used.
-And even when TLS-based EAP methods are used, historical implementations have often skipped certificate validation, leading to password compromise {{SPOOFING}}.
+However, these authentication methods are not always used, or are not always available.
+Even if these methods were used ubiquitously, they do not protect all of the information which is publicly available over RADIUS/UDP or RADIUS/TCP transports.
+And even when TLS-based EAP methods are used, implementations have historically often skipped certificate validation, leading to password compromise ({{SPOOFING}}).
 In many cases, users were not even aware that the server certificate was incorrect or spoofed, which meant that there was no way for the user to detect that anything was wrong.
+Their passwords were simply handed to a spoofed server, with little possibility for the user to take any action to stop it.

 It is no longer acceptable for RADIUS to rely on MD5 for security.
-It is no longer acceptable to send device or location information in clear text.
+It is no longer acceptable to send device or location information in clear text across the wider INternet.
 This document therefore deprecates insecure uses of RADIUS, and mandates the use of secure TLS-based transport layers.
-We also discuss related security issues with RADIUS, and give recommendations for practices which increase security.
+We also discuss related security issues with RADIUS, and give many recommendations for practices which increase security and privacy.

+## Simply using IPSec or TLS is not enough

 The use of a secure transport such as IPSec or TLS ensures complete privacy and security for all RADIUS traffic.
 An observer is limited to knowing rough activity levels of a client or server.
 That is, an observer can tell if there are a few users on a NAS, or many users on a NAS.
 All other information is hidden from all observers.
+However, it is not enough to say "use IPSec" and then move on to other issues.
+There are many issues which can only be addressed via an informed approach.

-It is also possible for an attacker to record the session traffic, and later crack the TLS session key.
+For example it is possible for an attacker to record the session traffic, and later crack the TLS session key or IPSec parameters.
 This attack could comprise all traffic sent over that connection, including EAP session keys.
 If the cryptographic methods provide forward secrecy ({{?RFC7525}} Section 6.3), then breaking one session provides no information about other sessions.
 As such, it is RECOMMENDED that all cryptographic methods used to secure RADIUS conversations provide forward secrecy.
 While forward secrecy will not protect individual sessions from attack, it will prevent attack on one session from being leveraged to attack other, unrelated, sessions.

 AAA servers should minimize the impact of such attacks by using a total throughput (recommended) or time based limit before replacing the session keys.
 The session keys can be replaced though a process of either rekeying the existing connection, or by opening a new connection and deprecating the use of the original connection.
 Note that if the original connection if closed before a new connection is open, it can cause spurious errors in a proxy environment.

 The final attack possible in a AAA system is where one party in a AAA conversation is compromised or run by a malicious party.
 This attack is made more likely by the extensive use of RADIUS proxy forwarding chains.
 In that situation, every RADIUS proxy has full visibility into, and control over, the traffic it transports.
 The solution here is to minimize the number of proxies involved, such as by using Dynamic Peer Discovery ({{?RFC7585}}.

+There are many additional issues on top of simply adding a secure transport.
+The rest of this document addresses those issues in detail.

 ## Overview

 The rest of this document begins a summary of issues with RADIUS, and shows just how trivial it is to crack RADIUS/UDP security.
-We then mandate the use of secure transport, and describe what that means.
+We then mandate the use of secure transport, and describe what that requirement means in practice.
 We give recommendations on how current systems can be migrated to using TLS.
 We give suggestions for increasing the security of existing RADIUS transports, including a discussion of the authentication protocols carried within RADIUS.
 We conclude with privacy and security considerations.

 As IPSec has been discussed previously in the context of RADIUS, we do not discuss it in detail to it here, other than to say it is an acceptable solution for securing RADIUS traffic.
 As the bulk of the current efforts are focused on TLS, this document likewise focuses on TLS.
 However, all of the issues raised here about the RADIUS protocol also apply to IPSec transport.

 While this document tries to be comprehensive, it is necessarily imperfect.
 There may be issues which should have been included, but which were missed due to oversight or accident.
-Any reader should be aware that there are good practices which are perhaps not documented here.
-We recommend following reasonable practices, even if those practices are not written down in a public specification.
+Any reader should be aware that there are good practices which are perhaps not documented here, and bad behaviors which are likewise not forbidden.

-There is a common tendency to suggest that a particular practice is "allowed" by a specification, simply because the specification does not forbid that practice.
+There is also a common tendency to suggest that a particular practice is "allowed" by a specification, simply because the specification does not forbid that practice.
 This belief is wrong.
+That is, a behavior which is not mentioned in the specification cannot honestly be said to be "permitted" or "allowed" by that specification.
+Instead, the correct description for such behaviors is that they are not forbidden.
+In many cases, documents such as {{?RFC5080}} are written to both correct errors in earlier documents, and to address harmful behaviors have been seen in practice.

 By their very nature, documents include a small number of permitted, required, and/or forbidden behaviors.
 There are a much larger set of behaviors which are undefined.
 That is, behaviors which are neither permitted nor forbidden.
 Those behaviors may be good or bad, independent of what the specification says.

 Outside of published specifications, there is also a large set of common practices and behaviors which have grown organically over time, but which have not been written into a specification.
 These practices have been found to be valuable by implementers and administrators.
 Deviations from these practices generally result in instabilities and incompatibilities between systems.
 As a result, implementers should exercise caution when creating new behaviors which have not previously been seen in the industry.
 Such behaviors are likely to be wrong.

+It is RECOMMENDED that implementations follow widely accepted practices which have been proven to work, even if those practices are not written down in a public specification.
+Failure to follow common industry practices usually results in interoperability failures.

 # Terminology